Glen Campbell Remembered By Family & Friends at Heartfelt Memorial

 “Somehow or other,” said Webb, “Glen and I managed to put that guitar and piano together.”

 The legacy of Campbell’s guitar and his enviable vocal work were well represented during the two-hour reminiscence.
-Mike Love and Bruce Johnston led a current version of The Beach Boys in “I Get Around,” one of numerous titles that Campbell played on as studio musician, a role that would see him record with such icons as Frank Sinatra, Elvis Presley, Dean Martin and Elvis Presley.
+Mike Love and Bruce Johnston led a current version of The Beach Boys in “I Get Around,” one of numerous titles that Campbell played on as studio musician, a role that would see him record with such icons as Frank Sinatra, Dean Martin and Elvis Presley.

 Steve Wariner, wearing a plum sport jacket that Campbell gifted him two decades ago, applied an airy tone to Campbell’s first hit, “Gentle On My Mind,” joined by guitarist Mac McAnally and banjo player Carl Jackson, who toured as a member of Campbell’s backing band for 12 years.
 “I wanted to play, sing and comb my hair like Glen,” Wariner said.